Swedish fika is an art. For the past 2 years since I’ve lived in Sweden, I learnt one thing. Swedes take their fika very seriously.

 All over Sweden, fika is a way of life.
 It means a time in the day where you just take a break.
 Whether it is to slow down, socialise with friends, reflect or just contemplate a moment of quiet, fika is something that Swedes really enjoy.

 In the time I spent working in Sweden, fika was a regular in the office, around late mornings and in the afternoon (förmiddagsfika and eftermiddagsfika).
 It wasn’t an excuse to slack off, it was actually encouraged and many workplaces have a fika policy.
-Not only has it been shown that it increases productivity, but many new ideas flow freely when you’re relaxed with a coffee and a pastry, on a break.
+Not only has it been shown that it increases productivity, but ideas often flow more freely when you’re chatting relaxed over coffee and pastry.

 What does fika have to do with business?